dev-tnsq/BlendMCP/README.md

 ## 📬 Contact

-- Tanishq
-- email:- tanishq162005@gmail.com
+- Tanishq — tanishq162005@gmail.com

 ---

 ## 📝 Notes

 - **Blend MCP is under active development.** More features and integrations are coming soon!
 - Built for the Stellar Blend hackathon, but designed for long-term extensibility and composability.